 Marikåpe is the norwegian name for the herb called Ladies mantle (Alchemilla vulgaris).
 In the Norse mythology this herb was assosiated with Frøya, the godess of love.
 Frøya was known to have extensive knowledge about birth, death and the bit in between.

-Holistic herbal medicine does not aim to treat ilness.
+Holistic herbal medicine does not aim to treat disease.
 It aims to facilitate health.
 It incooperates all parts of the individual person.
 Symptoms of disease are seen as expressions of the body.
-Therefore treatment is directed at the individual as a whole.
+Treatment is directed at the individual as a whole.
 The aim is to give the body enough resources to be well.
 Teas and herbal soak mixtures are individually designed acording to personal health goals.